Skip links and keyboard navigation

 • only store security classified information in encrypted form or with DRM restrictions applied for as long as that level of security is required, then decrypt the information/remove the restrictions for subsequent storage.

-Note: Check the technologies you use for DRM technology and whether it needs to be enabled or if it can be disabled or configured for your agency.
+Note: Check the technologies you use for DRM technology and whether it needs to be enabled or if it can be disabled or configured for your public authority.

 More information